-The NSW Education Standard Authority (NESA) requires that schools submit a grade for each of your courses.
-The marks you achieve for the tasks outlined in this Assessment policy will contribute to the grade you receive for your Preliminary (Year 11) Higher School Certificate Record of School Achievement (RoSA).
+The NSW Education Standard Authority (NESA) requires schools to monitor the satisfactory completion of Year 11 courses.
+In addition, schools are required to submit a grade for each of your courses.
+Teachers have published an assessment schedule for each course in Section Two of this document.
+The marks you achieve for theses tasks will contribute to the grade you receive for your Preliminary (Year 11) Higher School Certificate Record of School Achievement (RoSA).

 Schools are required to prepare and administer an assessment program in accordance with specifications provided by NESA.
 These specifications identify the components of the course to be assessed, the weightings and the timing of tasks.
+Schools are required to assess and rank all students doing the same course.

 Assessment tasks are designed to measure knowledge, skills and understanding of a wide range of outcomes.
-Tasks may include tests, written assignments, practical activities, oral tasks, fieldwork and projects.
+Task types may include tests, written assignments, practical activities, oral tasks, fieldwork and projects.